x13a/Wasted/README.md

 - limit the maximum number of failed password attempts
 - wipe device when it was not unlocked for N days

 The app works in `Work Profile` too.
-You can use [Shelter](https://github.com/PeterCxy/Shelter) to install risky apps and `Wasted` in it.
+Use [Shelter](https://github.com/PeterCxy/Shelter) to install risky apps and `Wasted` in it.
 Then you can wipe this profile data with one click without wiping the whole device.

 Only encrypted device may guarantee that the data will not be recoverable.